parnika-c/try-me/README.md

 * Node.js
   * Download: [https://nodejs.org/en/download](https://nodejs.org/en/download)
   * npm (comes with Node): used to manage dependencies
+  * Recommended: at least version 22
+    * Check your node version by running `node -v` command in terminal
 * A MongoDB Atlas cluster and connection string

 ## Environment Variables